-1. There will be two timers, a barrier judge, and a field flag judge.
+1. There will be two timers and a field flag judge.
 A judge may be appointed at the catch pen to help the flagman check head catches.

 (a) The flagger will drop the flag whenever an animal escapes from the arena.
 In case a flagger flags a team out that legally has two loops remaining, that team will get a rerun.